Leaf48/ValorantTriggerBot/README.md

 # ValorantTriggerBot
-⚠⚠⚠Use at your own risk⚠⚠⚠\
+⚠⚠⚠Use at your own risk⚠⚠⚠<br>

-This is very simple mechanism Triggerbot which will click mouse left button automatically when reticle color changes.
+This is the simplest mechanism Triggerbot.<br>
+It clicks LMB(left mouse button) when your reticle color changed.<br>